Are You Struggling to Connect With Those Around You?

 You may worry that your therapist will guide you to take a negative view of your relationship with a loved one.
 That is not the case.
 Instead, your therapist will help you look at your relationships in a balanced way.
 We focus on strengths and effective ways to build them.
 We’ll also look at things that aren’t working for you or your partner and identify strategies to grow.

-In sessions, you will have the opportunity to honestly work through the issues that are troubling you.
+In individual and couple sessions, you will have the opportunity to honestly work through the issues that are troubling you in a safe space.
 Therapy can also provide you with an important sense of validation, which can provide immense relief.

 You Can Feel Connected, Respected, and Loved

-If you have spent too long feeling isolated and stuck, the therapists at Eddins Counseling Group can help mend and deepen your connection with yourself and others.
+If you have spent too long feeling isolated and stuck, the relationship therapists at Eddins Counseling Group can help mend and deepen your connection with yourself and others.
 We can help you discover new ways to communicate your needs and make connections.
+Relationship therapy can help you to feel whole and connected again.

 You communicate with others every day on many levels.
 You may not always take time to analyze how your natural communication style affects others, however.
 Learning about personality type preferences can help you understand some important differences in communication styles and help you communicate more effectively and build more meaningful relationships.
 This can be useful in all types of relationship counseling, including couples and premarital counseling, work relationships, and other interpersonal relationships.

 The Myers-Briggs Type Indicator is a well-known personality assessment that can help you better understand yourself and how you interact with others.
 The in-depth, enhanced MBTI personality profile includes detail on communication style.
 This is the most in-depth profile available.
 The report cost includes a 45-minute counseling and interpretation session to understand your results and how to integrate them into your personal and professional life.
 Talk to your counselor about whether a personality assessment would be beneficial for you or you and your partner together.
-You can learn a lot about how you communicate with others and how you prefer others to communicate with you.
+You can learn a lot about how you communicate with others and how you prefer others to communicate with you along with strategies for emotional expression.
 You can also learn effective conflict management strategies for your personality type.